 We took 10 days to walk up a valley to the Thorung-La, which was the recommended amount of time to gradually acclimate to increasingly higher elevations.
 So we did fine hiking over the pass, but I certainly didn’t feel great—I felt lethargic and had a headache, which isn’t too bad, considering, but I’d never before felt that way on a 14er.
 I can tell you that once we reached a town at 12,000 feet (a few hours after we crossed the pass), I felt fantastic, like I could sprint down the streets.

 While everyone’s reaction to elevation differs and is basically genetic, there is evidence that going into the climb in peak physical condition will help you.
-This article elaborates on that in more detail.
-This article also provides some good background information.
+This article provides some good background information.
 At the least, I think being in poor shape would only compound how badly you feel if you’re feeling the effects of high elevation.

 I have seen people get sick at elevations that had never bothered them on previous trips or climbs.
 So never assume that if you’ve felt well at a given elevation once that you will feel just as good the next time.

 In Nepal, we carried the drug Diamox with us to combat symptoms of altitude sickness, and it helped.
-But ultimately, if your symptoms do not go away quickly, you should descend until you feel better, before the symptoms escalate into a life-threatening situation.
+But it also is a diuretic and will cause you to urinate more, which can dehydrate you.
+Ultimately, if your symptoms do not go away quickly, you should descend until you feel better, before the symptoms escalate into a life-threatening situation.

 Lastly, taking good care of yourself matters: staying well hydrated before, during and after your climb, eating well, and sleeping enough.
 High elevations can upset your G.I. system and diminish your appetite, but it’s important to try to consume enough to fuel your body.

 Got a trip coming up?
 See my reviews of the best gear duffles and luggage and 6 favorite daypacks.